1 / 6

-It is with deep sorrow that the Czech Philharmonic announces that the principal conductor and music director of the Czech Philharmonic Jiří Bělohlávek died on May 31, 2017 after a courageous struggle with a serious illness.
-It is primarily to his credit that during the past five years, the Czech Philharmonic has enjoyed many extraordinary successes and has regained a place of honor in its home country and abroad – it has truly become a national orchestra, finding its way back to the stages of the world’s most prestigious concert halls, and it has made a number of highly acclaimed recordings.
-Not only for the Czech Philharmonic, but for the entire Czech nation, the passing of Jiří Bělohlávek means the loss of both a great artist and an extraordinary human being.
+It was with deep sorrow that the Czech Philharmonic announced on 31 May 2017 the passing of their Principal Conductor & Music Director Jiří Bělohlávek after a courageous struggle against serious illness.
+It is primarily to his credit that since 2012, the Czech Philharmonic enjoyed many extraordinary successes and regained its place of honour in its home country and abroad – truly becoming a national orchestra, finding its way back to the stages of the world’s most prestigious concert halls, and making a number of highly acclaimed recordings.
+Not only for the Czech Philharmonic but for the entire Czech nation, the death of Jiri Belohlavek has meant the loss of both a great artist and an extraordinary human being.

 Jiří Bělohlávek was born in Prague in 1946.
 His love of music became apparent at an early age, encouraged by his father, a judge, who introduced his son to an array of classical music.
 At the age of four, Jiří joined a children’s choir, and was soon taking piano lessons.
 Jiří Bělohlávek went on to learn the cello with Professor Karel Pravoslav Sádlo before continuing his studies at the Prague Conservatory and at the Academy of Performing Arts in Prague.
 It was during these years that Jiří Bělohlávek began conducting in earnest, receiving instruction from Robert Brock, Alois Klíma, Bohumír Liška and Josef Veselka.